-As part of the Community Health Needs Assessment, and under the leadership of The Health Collaborative. participants were asked to identify unmet community needs.
+As part of the Community Health Needs Assessment, and under the leadership of The Health Collaborative, participants were asked to identify unmet community needs.
 Health issues discussed during community meetings were prioritized by totaling the number of "dots" each issue received and dividing by the number of total votes.
 Community health issues noted in online and agency surveys were ranked according to the prevalence of key words and phrases.
 Rankings of the issues noted by local health department commissioners or their representatives were likewise tabulated and ranked based on prevalence.

-The community convener, aggregator and evaluator then combined this data with external secondary data sources.
+The community convener, aggregator and evaluator combined this data with external secondary data sources.
 The collective input was aggregated and ordered based on prevalence of response across all areas to produce the combined priorities for the region.
 The team found that:

-- Substance abuse appears as a top priority across all five sources of input. - Mental health and access to care each appear four times. - Diabetes, obesity and smoking appear as priorities three times each. - Cancer appears twice, once as lung cancer specifically. - Healthy behaviors appear twice.
-However, if smoking and obesity were included, healthy behaviors would be reflected in eight out of the 31 priorities identified. - Access to healthy foods/nutrition, communicable disease, dental health, injuries and social determinants each appear once as priorities.
+- Substance abuse appears as a top priority across all five sources of input. - Mental health and access to care each appear four times. - Diabetes, obesity and smoking appear as priorities three times. - Cancer appears twice (once as lung cancer). - Healthy behaviors appear twice.
+If smoking and obesity were included, healthy behaviors would be reflected in eight of the 31 priorities identified. - Access to healthy foods/nutrition, communicable disease, dental health, injuries and social determinants each appear once as priorities.

-In addition to the combined priorities for the region, infant mortality was identified as a community health need.
-Infant mortality ranks as one of the top priorities in the Ohio Department of Health's State Improvement Plan, and continues to be an ongoing challenge for both the state of Ohio and City of Cincinnati.
+Infant mortality was also identified as a community health need.
+Infant mortality ranks as one of the top priorities in the Ohio Department of Health's State Improvement Plan and continues to be an ongoing challenge for both the state of Ohio and the city of Cincinnati.
 Ohio ranks 44th out of 50 states for infant deaths per 1,000 live births.